-All ELT Schools in Malta are required to assign a senior member of staff the role of COVID-19 Liaison Officer.
-The COVID-19 Liaison officer will be responsible for ensuring that he/she keeps abreast with all policies and procedures issued by the Public Health authorities, and act as the contact focal point with Public Health.
+All ELT Schools in Malta are required to assign a senior member of staff the role of COVID-19 keeps abreast with all policies and procedures issued by the Public Health authorities, and act as the contact focal point with Public Health.
 The Officer will ensure that all mitigation measures indicated are implemented and adhered to and will liaise with the Contact Tracing Team to implement the required contact tracing protocols as directed by Public Health.
 A detailed description of the roles and responsibilities of the COVID-19 Liaison Officer is provided in this document.
 Training on the roles and responsibilities of the COVID-19 Liaison Officer will also be provided.